LakeMLB: Data Lake Machine Learning Benchmark: Introduction

 \section{Introduction}

-The exponential growth of data in both volume and variety has brought Data Lakes~\cite{sawadogo2021data} to the forefront of both academic research and industrial applications.
-As a highly flexible data storage architecture, data lakes accommodate structured, semi-structured, and unstructured data, typically ingesting and storing it in raw or near-raw formats on scalable and cost-efficient object storage.
-In contrast to traditional databases or data warehouses optimized for structured data, data lakes support a heterogeneous array of sources (like sensor streams, text, and multimedia), offering great flexibility for data analysis and machine learning tasks~\cite{halevy2016goods}.
-However, this flexibility has historically introduced significant challenges: early data lakes, often derisively termed ``data swamps'', suffered from inadequate metadata management, weak governance, and limited transactional support, which constrained their practical utility~\cite{hai2016constance}.

-To address these limitations, the recently proposed Lakehouse architecture~\cite{armbrust2021lakehouse} integrates the open storage model of data lakes with the management and governance capabilities of data warehouses.
-By providing ACID transactions, schema enforcement, and enriched metadata layers, lakehouses transform heterogeneous data collections into analyzable, table-oriented structures.
-This evolution (from loosely managed data lakes to structured, table-centric lakehouses) creates a solid foundation for large-scale machine learning.
-As a result, data lakes are increasingly becoming an ideal platform for modern AI pipelines, particularly for enterprises seeking real-time analytics, large-scale model training, and reproducible machine learning workflows.
+The exponential growth of data in both volume and variety has made data lakes~\cite{sawadogo2021data} a fundamental infrastructure for modern data management.
+Unlike traditional data warehouses, data lakes store structured, semi-structured, and unstructured data in raw or near-raw formats on scalable object storage, providing high flexibility for large-scale data analysis.
+More recently, the Lakehouse architecture~\cite{armbrust2021lakehouse} has combined the openness of data lakes with the reliability of data warehouses by introducing ACID transactions, schema enforcement, and metadata management.
+This evolution transforms heterogeneous data collections into analyzable table-centric repositories, making data lakes an increasingly attractive platform for enterprise AI applications, including large-scale model training, real-time analytics, and reproducible machine learning.

 As illustrated in Figure~\ref{fig:overview}, machine learning workflows in data lake environments typically comprise three stages.
 The first is \textit{task definition}, which specifies the prediction target and identifies the target table, guiding subsequent data preparation strategies and evaluation metrics.
 The second is \textit{related table discovery}, which identifies auxiliary tables relevant to the target to enrich contextual information.
 The third is \textit{model learning}, which leverages all identified tables to train and fine-tune machine learning models, ultimately producing predictions for the defined tasks.
+Overall, data lakes facilitate machine learning by discovering, integrating, and jointly modeling heterogeneous tables from multiple sources, making multi-table learning a fundamental capability of modern data-centric AI systems.